vutuanhai237/GA-QAS/README.md

 - test: include test cases for CI/CD

 Dependencies:
-- qsee: a self-development package which is developing in another repository
+- qoop: a self-development package which is developing in another repository
 - qiskit: 0.45.0